Native Coneflowers: A Beginner’s Guide

 • Perennials: they will come back year after year.
 Once you plant them and they are happily established, you can enjoy them in your yard for years to come.

-Deer do NOT eat coneflowers!
-(The tops are too spikey.)
-If you’re worried about deer nibbling your garden, coneflowers are a perfect native plant.
+Deer do NOT eat Coneflower.
+If you’re worried about deer nibbling your garden, planting Coneflower is good native gardening choice.

 Pale Purple Coneflowers offer striking, delicate beauty—especially when planted in groups.